prashantpathakji/My_Projects./README.md

 # My_Projects.
-In this repository, I have 4 projects.
+In this repository, I have projects.
 (1).
-Census Income project (2).
-Customer Churn Analysis (3).
-Insurance Claims-Fraud Detection (4).
-Loan Application Status Prediction
+Used cars price prediction (2).
+Customer Churn Analysis